 Owning a home can get expensive.
-There are a lot of system to keep up with, from garage doors to sprinklers.
+There are a lot of systems to keep up with, from garage doors to sprinklers.
 So, many homeowners look to do-it-yourself (DIY) maintenance efforts including HVAC systems.
-But, we’d urge you reconsider your DIY efforts on your home’s heating and cooling system.
+But we’d urge you to reconsider your DIY efforts on your home’s heating and cooling system.

 The internet has made it possible to become an expert on nearly every subject!
 There are hundreds of DIY videos on YouTube covering HVAC maintenance.
 Unfortunately, watching a video cannot replace years of training and professional experience.
 Professional, NATE-certified technicians are trained to follow proper safety protocols in dealing with refrigerants, mechanical systems, and electricity that are a part of HVAC systems.

 HVAC maintenance is required infrequently, so it is unlikely that you will become a DIY expert on your system.
 You’ll have to look up the information every time you want to service your system.
 Each time will feel like the first time.
 Plus, most homeowners don’t have all of the equipment required to provide your system a full service.
 Aside from your vehicle, your HVAC system is likely the most valuable equipment on your property.
 It’s simply not worth the potential consequences to try and provide DIY maintenance on your HVAC service.
 So, when it comes to servicing your HVAC, please call a professional, licensed HVAC service.

 A full HVAC service cannot be completed by the average homeowner.
 But there are several things you can do to keep your HVAC in proper working order throughout the year:

 - Program your thermostat (or install a programmable thermostat)

 - Change your filters often

 - Be mindful of unusual sounds and smells

 - Clean your air vents with a damp cloth